easz/sustainable/mapping/README.md

 # Mapping

+### Make a map with umap

+A map http://umap.openstreetmap.fr/en/map/mtn_53474 is create to collect hiking and climbing destination around Munich.
+Their closest train or bus stations are also marked in the map.

 ### Create a heatmap to represent travel duration by public transportation

 At the moment umap does not really support a full functional heatmap feature,